ChronoCoders/shadownet/README.md

+# ShadowNet - Anonymous Onion Routing Network

-A production-grade anonymous network implementing onion routing with blind signature cryptography for relay payment.
+A production-grade anonymous network implementing onion routing with blind signature cryptography for untraceable relay access.
+Built with Rust for maximum performance and security.

 ## Overview

 ShadowNet provides Tor-style anonymous networking with a focus on performance and privacy.
-Users can access the network anonymously through multi-hop encrypted circuits, with relay operators unable to link payments to network usage.
+Users can access the network anonymously through multi-hop encrypted circuits, with relay operators unable to link subscriptions to network usage.

 ### Key Features

 - **Onion Routing**: Multi-layer encryption ensures no single relay knows both source and destination
-- **Anonymous Relay Payment**: Blind signature cryptography enables untraceable relay token purchases
+- **Anonymous Token System**: Blind signature cryptography separates subscription identity from network usage
-- **Zero-Knowledge Architecture**: Payment and usage are cryptographically separated
+- **Zero-Knowledge Architecture**: Subscription and usage are cryptographically separated
 - **High Performance**: Built in Rust with production-ready implementations
 - **Comprehensive Testing**: 14/14 tests passing with full coverage